gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 levels(epworthdata$Group) <- c("Control" , "Didgeridoo")
 ```

-4.9.
-Make pirate-plot and an interaction plot array to graphically explore the potential interaction of Time and Group on the Epworth responses.
+4.2.1.
+Make a pirate-plot and an interaction plot array to graphically explore the potential interaction of Time and Group on the Epworth responses.

-4.10.
+4.2.2.
 Fit the interaction model and find
 the ANOVA table.
 For the test you should consider first (the interaction),
 write out the hypotheses, report the test statistic, p-value, distribution of
 the test statistic under the null, and write a conclusion related to the
 results of this test.

-4.11.
+4.2.3.
 Discuss the independence assumption for the previous model.
 The researchers used an analysis based on matched pairs.
 Discuss how using ideas from matched pairs might be applicable to the scenario discussed here.

-4.12.
+4.2.4.
 Refine the model based on the previous test result and continue refining the model as the results might suggest.
 This should lead to retaining just a single variable.
 Make term-plot plot for this model and discuss this result related to the intent of the original research.
 If you read the original paper, they did find evidence of an effect of learning to play the didgeridoo (that there was a different change over time in the treated control when compared to the control group) -- why might they have gotten a different result (hint: think about the previous question).

 Note that the didgeridoo example is revisited in the case-studies in Chapter \@ref(chapter9) with some information on an even better way to analyze these data.